Learning to Purification for Unsupervised Person Re-identification: Experiment

-To have a closer look at the effect of knowledge distillation, we show the test accuracy of the baseline with/without knowledge distillation in each epoch.
-Due to the lack of labels, the model is trained with the pseudo labels generated by itself in an iterative scheme.
-As shown in Fig. \ref{fig6} the model can converge faster with knowledge distillation, which may help the model suffer from less label noise in the whole training process.
+To investigate the influence of knowledge distillation, we show the test accuracy of the baseline with/without knowledge distillation in each epoch.
+Due to the lack of ground truth labels, the model has to be trained with the pseudo labels generated by clustering algorithm.
+In this way, the noise will be inevitably introduced in the convergence process as the model initialized with ImageNet pre-trained ResNet-50 performs poorly on these person ReID datasets.
+As shown in Fig. \ref{fig6} and Fig. \ref{fig6.2}, the student model with the offline knowledge distillation converges faster than its counterpart without knowledge distillation, since it mitigates the interference of noisy labels.